MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 ### Example 2: One-to-one mapping for a different label name

-Documents labeled as "Sensitive" by Secure Islands should be relabeled as "Highly Confidential" by Azure Information Protection.
+Requirement: Documents labeled as "Sensitive" by Secure Islands should be relabeled as "Highly Confidential" by Azure Information Protection.

 In this example: